MikaSukie/HDR/HDR.md

 ---

-## Algorithmic Design & Advertising — Detailed Reforms
+## Algorithmic Design & Advertising, Detailed Reforms

 ### A. Constrained Recommender Principle
 - **Default Constrained Mode:** Platforms must provide and default new users to a Constrained Recommendation Mode that: